DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ### When does a participant appear in a provider’s feed?

-Lead providers can check participant records using the `GET /participants` endpoint to see if a school is still working with them:
+Lead providers can check participant records using the `GET /participants` endpoint to see if a school is working with them:

 * if the participant appears, they’re the selected lead provider
 * if the school later changes provider, the participant will remain in their feed with a `leaving` or `left` status (including moves to school-led or a different provider)